banderson623/advent-of-code-2023/README.md

 So that was a little better and I have a handle on how rust works, especially memory, collections and iterators.
 Step 1: implement the strategy as shown in the example.
 I used recursion.
 Step 2: was too simple. reverse the input numbers and it all worked.

+# Day 10

+Let's do some pipes!
+And some C++
+I installed GCP `brew install gcc gdb` and then made sure I had too `clang`.
+I was going all in with vscode stuff, and I might.
+But for now I am going to be working on a faster nodemon watcher loop

+normal command: `g++ -Wall -Wextra -g3 ./s1.cpp -o ./output/s1 && ./output/s1`
+nodemon command: `nodemon --exec "g++ -Wall -Wextra -g3 ./s1.cpp -o ./output/s1 && ./output/s1" s1.cpp`

+Alright got some file reading of this grid going on :)